top of page

 Spaces are limited and booking is required.
 A £25 deposit holds your space on the class, with the final balance due 7 days before the first class.
 All enquiries are screened via the intake form to ensure the class is suitable for both you and your dog, and to allow sessions to be planned around individual goals from the outset.

-If you’re looking for structured, supportive training that meets your dog where they’re at, Canine Club may be the perfect next step.
+If you’re looking for structured, supportive training that meets your dog where they’re at, this may be the perfect next step.

 Classes take place at The Isabella Community Centre, Blyth, NE24 5JF, starting at 5pm on a Tuesday for six consecutive weeks until the end of the course.